Executive Condo Review - Is It A Good Investment Property?

 Financing of Resale Executive ECs

 Meanwhile, one interesting aspect of executive condos is that buyers of resale ECs are subjected to the Total Debt Servicing Ratio (TDSR) ruling of 55% when applying for housing loans.
 This is less stringent than the Mortgage Servicing Ratio (MSR) of 30% for new EC buyers.
-In other words, buyers of resale ECs will be able to get more loan financing, thereby increasing the demand pool of property buyers.
-In turn, this will help to underpin the prices of ECs.

 Development of Regional Centres Benefits Executive Condos

 Since the early 1990s, the development of the Tampines Regional Centre has spurred the creation of similar hubs across Singapore.
-These include Jurong East, Woodlands, one-north, Seletar, and Changi.
+These include Jurong East, Woodlands, One North, Seletar, and Changi.

-These regional centres serve the strategic purpose of decentralizing key industries away from the congestion of the Central Business District.
 Simultaneously, they aim to enhance liveability by bringing employment opportunities closer to residential areas.
 To achieve this, the Land Transport Master Plan envisions that by 2030, 80% of households will reside within a ten-minute walk of a train station.

 Effects of New HDB Flat Classifications

 During the National Day Rally (NDR) on 21 August 2023, Prime Minister Lee Hsien Loong unveiled changes in how HDB flats will be classified.
-Replacing the current classifications of mature and non-mature HDB estates will be Standard, Plus, and Prime HDB flats.
+Replacing the previous classifications of mature and non-mature HDB estates will be Standard, Plus, and Prime HDB flats.

 With the new HDB flat classifications, Plus and Prime HDB flats will have more restrictive ownership and resale conditions.
 These include the following:

-• 10-year Minimum Occupation Period (MOP) compared to 5-year for Standard HDB flats
+• 10-year Minimum Occupation Period (MOP) compared to 5-year for Standard HDB flats.

-• Subsidy clawback when resold in the open market
+• Subsidy clawback when resold in the open market.

 As such, these ownership and resale restrictions for Plus and Prime HDB flats could limit their capital appreciation potential.
 Compared to executive condos, they only need to satisfy their 5-year MOP, after which they can be sold to Singaporeans and Singapore permanent residents.
-And after 10 years they can be sold to anyone without any profit crawl-back from the Singapore government, unlike the HDB Plus and Prime flats.

 Conclusion: Executive Condo Investment Potential and Pitfalls

-Like all property investments, buying a new EC is not without risks.
-Although the analysis above has shown their promising investment potential, not all ECs are profitable, even within the same development.
-Besides some of the important factors mentioned above - proximity to amenities, public transport infrastructure, and potential transformation of the area, as well as financing, ownership and sales restrictions, it is also important to consider the following:
+Besides the key factors mentioned above - proximity to amenities, public transport infrastructure, and potential transformation of the area, financing, ownership and sales restrictions - it is also vital to consider the following:

 • Market Timing: Considering current market trends and economic forecasts, when is the opportune time to invest?

-• Comparative Market Analysis: Is the launched price for the EC too high vis-a-vis recent launches?
+• Comparative Market Analysis: Is the launched price for the EC too high vis-à-vis recent launches?

 • Market Competition: Are there upcoming developments or new launches in the vicinity that could affect rental yields or resale value in the future?